tiagolb/CSF-old/README.md

 Documentation
 -------------

-To generation python documentation in this project you must run the following command whilst in the root of the project:
+To generate python documentation in this project you must run the following command whilst in the root of the project:
 ```
 $ python setup.py docs
 ```
-The documentation will then be available at `docs/_build/html`.
+The Sphinx documentation will then be available at `docs/_build/html`.

 Authors